Iridescent-CM/curiosity-machine/hellosign/README.md

 ### API

 * `HELLOSIGN_API_KEY`
-* `HELLOSIGN_PRODUCTION_MODE`: defaults to False, in production mode signed forms are legally binding
+* `HELLOSIGN_PRODUCTION_MODE`: Defaults to False, in production mode signed forms are legally binding
-* `HELLOSIGN_ENVIRONMENT_NAME`: arbitrary name used to match completed signature requests with the environments the requests came from
+* `HELLOSIGN_ENVIRONMENT_NAME`: Arbitrary name used to match completed signature requests with the environment the requests came from, should not be changed if there are pending requests from your environment.
+Should be unique for production environments.

 ### Management commands